 Spring and early summer are peak time for black fly bites

 Our vets see many cases of black fly bites this time of year, fielding dozens of calls from concerned pet owners.
 Even if you use a regular flea and tick preventatives, your dog may still get bitten.
 Thankfully, black fly bites aren’t usually a serious medical concern.

 Black fly bites typically heal without treatment.
-While they can be sore or itchy, pets recover within one to two days.
+While they can be sore or itchy, pets recover within a few days.
 As with any skin lesion, keep the area clean using a pet-safe soap and antibacterial cream, and prevent your pet from licking or scratching.

 Call a vet for infected bites

 In rare cases, bites can become infected and need antibiotic care.
 If the marks don’t improve within 48 hours or seem to get worse, give your vet a call.

 Although we all love Minnesota summers, the warmer weather brings extra risks to our pets.
 Keep a close eye on your best friend during all your summer adventures.
 Check them regularly for anything out of the ordinary — that means more belly rubs for them!

 Is it safe to use bug repellents on pets?

 Never use a product on your pet that isn’t intended for them.
 According to the ASPCA, both dogs and cats are sensitive to DEET.
 Using it could cause neurological problems, such as tremors, seizures, or even death.